 Download Appropriate policy document - special categories of personal data

-To carry out the purposes described Gloucestershire Constabulary may disclose personal information to a wide variety of recipients including those from whom personal data is obtained.
+To carry out the purposes described Gloucestershire Constabulary may disclose personal information to a wide variety of recipients, including those from whom personal data is obtained, as listed above.
 This may include:

 Where you have provided your personal data to us for the purposes of the police constable recruitment process, your data, including biographical monitoring information, will be shared with the College of Policing.

 It will be stored on their secure network or within their Assessment Information Management System (AIMS).
 From this information, your name, email address and candidate reference number will be uploaded to the new online assessment platform for constable recruitment and shared with the third party provider hosting the system in order to progress your application virtually.

 We take the security of all personal information under our control very seriously.
 We will comply with the relevant parts of the legislation relating to security, and seek to comply with the College of Policing Information Assurance authorise practice, and relevant parts of the ISO27001 Information Security Standard.

 We will ensure that appropriate policy, training, technical and procedural measures are in place.
 These will include, but are not limited to, ensuring our buildings are secure and protected by adequate physical means.
 The areas restricted to our police officers, staff and partner agencies staff is only accessible by those holding the appropriate identification, and have legitimate reasons for entry.
 We carry out audits of our buildings security to ensure they are secure.
 Our systems meet appropriate industry and government security standards.

 We carry out regular audits and inspections, to protect our manual and electronic information systems from data loss and misuse, and only permit access to them when there is a legitimate reason to do so.
 Our standard operating procedures and policies contain strict guidelines as to what use may be made of any personal information contained within them.
 These procedures are reviewed regularly to ensure our security of information is kept up-to-date.